doctrine/migrations/README.markdown

 ### Class Loaders

-First setup the class loader to load the classes for the DoctrineExtensions namespace in your project:
+First setup the class loader to load the classes for the Doctrine\DBAL\Migrations namespace in your project:

-    $classLoader = new \Doctrine\Common\ClassLoader('DoctrineExtensions', '/path/to/extensions');
+    $classLoader = new \Doctrine\Common\ClassLoader('Doctrine\DBAL\Migrations', '/path/to/migrations/lib');
     $classLoader->register();

 Now the above autoloader is able to load a class like the following:

-    /path/to/extensions/DoctrineExtensions/Migrations/Migration.php
+    /path/to/migrations/lib/Doctrine/DBAL/Migrations/Migrations/Migration.php

 Along with this we will need to be able to autoload our actual migration classes: